tmtxt/tmtxt.github.com/_posts/2014-08-23-setup-emacs-as-an-sql-database-client.md

 After evaluating the above code, every time you call `my-sql-connect-server`, it will connect to a server or switch to an interactive session if exists.
-Pressing `C-u` prefix before activating that function, emacs will always create a new connection to the database server that you choose.
+Pressing `C-u` prefix before activating that function will always create a new connection to the database server that you choose.

 ![helm](/files/2014-08-06-setup-emacs-as-an-sql-database-client/helm.gif)